Clouded leopard: Behaviour and ecology

 The clouded leopard is a solitary cat.
 Early accounts depict it as a rare, secretive, arboreal, and nocturnal inhabitant of dense primary forest.

 It is one of the most talented climbers among the cats.
-Captive clouded leopards have been observed to climb down vertical tree trunks head first, and hang on to branches with their hind paws bent around branchings of tree limbs.
+Captive clouded leopards have been observed climbing down vertical tree trunks head first, and hang on to branches with their hind paws bent around branchings of tree limbs.
 They are capable of supination and can hang down from branches only by bending their hind paws and their tail around them.
-They can jump up to 1.2 m high.
+They jump over 1.2 m high.

 They use trees as daytime rest sites, but also spend time on the ground when hunting at night.
-Captive clouded leopards have been observed to scent mark by spraying urine and rubbing their heads on prominent objects.
+Captive clouded leopards have been observed scent marking by spraying urine and rubbing their heads on prominent objects.

 Their vocalisations include a short high-pitched meow call, a loud crying call, both emitted when a cat is trying to locate another one over a long or short distance; they prusten and raise their muzzle when meeting each other in a friendly manner; when aggressive, they growl with a low-pitched sound and hiss with exposed teeth and wrinkled nose.

 Radio-collared clouded leopards were foremost active by night but also showed crepuscular activity peaks.

 Clouded leopards recorded in northeast India were most active in the late evening after sunset.

 Home ranges have only been estimated in Thailand: